kkweon/chinese_grade_helper/README.md

 1. Copy your scores on bSpace-gradebook
 2. Paste to a notepad and save it.
-3. Run the python script check_grade_final.py
+3. Run the python script, "grade_helper.py"